hipponot/saga-soa/apps/examples/web-client/README.md

 # Web Client Example

-This is a [Next.js](https://nextjs.org) web client example for the saga-soa project, demonstrating how to build a frontend application that can consume the various API examples (REST, GraphQL, tRPC).
+This is a [Next.js](https://nextjs.org) web client example for the saga-soa project, demonstrating how to build a frontend application that can consume the various API examples (REST, TypeGraphQL, tRPC).

 ## Getting Started